 Your risk tolerance isn’t static, and it shouldn’t be.
 Even when you’re closer to retirement or have retired, your risk tolerance assessment should continue.
 Changes in your healthcare needs, lifestyle, or even fortunes that fall unexpectedly might modify your perception of risk tolerance.

-Habitually analyze your portfolio and the level of risk at least once a year or every time that you undergo significant life changes.
 You might consult financial advice to ensure that your portfolio remains on track, reflecting the present and your current financial situation and goals.
 You might attempt to hold on to whatever had previously worked for you, but that could mean reassessing what has become your comfort level in terms of risk and placing you on firmer ground for a more stable and comfortable retirement.

-Conclusion As you approach retirement, assessing your risk tolerance is vital for making informed decisions about your investments.
+As you approach retirement, assessing your risk tolerance is vital for making informed decisions about your investments.
 By understanding both your willingness and ability to take risks, you can adjust your portfolio to match your financial goals and personal comfort level.
 Remember, the investment strategy that served you in the past might not be the best one for your future.
-At

 Plush Retirement, we specialize in helping individuals make sound financial decisions as they near retirement, so they can actually enjoy their retirement without concerns of running out of money or volatility in the markets.
 Explore how we can assist you with eliminating all risk and anxiety with your financial future.